 HOW WE HELP

-As a corporate sponsor of the International Elephant Foundation, The Elephant Pants donates a portion of every sale to help create a sustainable future where elephants thrive.
+As a partner with the International Elephant Foundation, we donate a portion of every sale to help create a sustainable future where elephants thrive.
 Through global projects focusing on wildlife/habitat protection, reducing human-elephant conflict, and advancing knowledge to cure elephant diseases, IEF is on the ground wherever there are elephants.
 While each region poses its own unique challenges, they all require the same thing : humans working together.
 Since its inception, IEF has supported over 120 annual and long-term projects focused on the fight to save elephants.

 CATEGORIES OF FOCUS